acryptos/docs.acryptos.com/faq.md

 ### 5. How many tokens are minted per day?

-* There was a constant daily emission rate of ~3746 ACS tokens:
+* At start, there was a constant daily emission rate of ~3746 ACS tokens:

   ~2560 ACS to the farms